xapian/xapian-docsprint/advanced/admin_notes.rst

 called `glass`.

-The default backend for the 1.2 release series was called `chert`, and this is also supported by 1.4 but not 2.0.
+The default backend for the 1.2 release series was called `chert`, and this is also supported by Xapian 1.4 but not Xapian 2.

 Glass Backend
 -------------